ejduwell/batchScratcher/README.md

 ```

 Or by hitting the green 'Run' button at the top of the Matlab editor window...

+### Instructions for Submitting Jobs 'Headless' Within the MATLAB GUI to Run in A Separate UNIX Terminal Window

+(allows you continued, full use your Matlab GUI while it runs)

 ## Notes and Helpful Tips: